 When assessing knee injury compensation claims, a solicitor can call upon different elements depending on how the injury affected their client.
 These include:

 As described above, this is a pre-determined range of compensation for the pain and suffering caused by the injury which is graded, by injury type, from minor to severe.
+This is based on many factors, including how the injury has affected your daily life.
+As well as suffering a knee injury, you may also suffer a wrist injury or a damaged nerve.
+This could increase the compensation you could receive.

 These are the costs incurred because of the accident (out of pocket expenses) which can usually be proven by way of receipts or bank statements including: